Leaning Tower of Pisa loses some of its tilt

 “The reduction of the tilt will not last forever — but it’s very significant and now we have good reasons to hope that the tower can last for at least another 200 years,” Settis told CNN.

-When corrective work began on the tower it was leaning six degrees, or 13 feet, off the perpendicular on its south side.
-Soil was removed on the opposite side in order to reverse its trajectory.
+When corrective work began on the tower it was leaning 6 degrees, or 13 feet, off the perpendicular on its south side.
+Soil was removed on the opposite side to reverse its trajectory.

 “Technically it has been an incredibly complex work — but the concept of the project is easy to understand,” Settis said.
 “The tower is leaning towards the South, so part of the soil under the northern side, basically sand and clay, was eliminated, creating cavities that the weight of the tower is now closing”.